dojo/docs/dojo/back.rst

 .. contents::
     :depth: 2

-dojo.back allows to update the browser history, so that it's possible to use the Back- and Forward-buttons of a Browser without leaving the web application.
+dojo.back allows you to update the browser history, so that it's possible to use the Back- and Forward-buttons of a Browser without leaving the web application.

 =====
 Usage